-Whether you learned about them through the Bill Cosby trial, The Wolf Of Wall Street Scorsese flick, or on your own, chances are that you have heard of a Quaalude.
-That being said, while many may have heard the name or are aware of its existence, you may still not be aware of what exactly a Quaalude is or what it does.
+Whether you learned about them through the Bill Cosby trial, Martin Scorsese’s film The Wolf Of Wall Street, or on your own, chances are that you have heard of Quaalude.
+That being said, while you may have heard the name or are aware of its existence, you may still not be aware of what exactly Quaalude is or what it does.

-For those who have managed to avoid the word, a Quaalude, simply put, is a depressant drug that was first synthesized in the 1950s.
+For those who have managed to avoid the word, a Quaalude, simply put, is a brand name for the depressant drug methaqualone that was first synthesized in the 1950s.
 The drug became wildly popular as a recreational drug in the 1960s and 1970s and was used as a party drug due to the high that it created.
-Due to the psychological addictiveness, and illegal and widespread abuse associated with the drug, it was eventually made illegal in 1983.
+Due to the psychological addictiveness and illegal and widespread abuse associated with the drug, it was eventually made illegal in 1983.

 Quaaludes are a depressant, a class of drug that includes the likes of Xanax, Klonopin, Valium, and more.
 Depressants are still serious prescription pills that can cause many health problems including addiction and death.
 Depressants are one of the many drugs that have contributed to the current drug crisis that we are facing in the United States that kills tens of thousands of Americans each year.

 Because Quaaludes are actually the depressant drug methaqualone, they were first used as a sedative.
 However, users soon learned that the drug can create a high if you resisted the urge to fall asleep.
 The recreational use of the drug in the United States peaked in the late 1960s and 1970s and was used with alcohol to create the drowsy and sedative high associated with the pill.

 Most sedatives, including alcohol, work by binding gamma-aminobutyric acid receptors (GABAA) in the central nervous system.
 This results in increasing inhibitory signals in the brain, and while Quaaludes bind to a different portion of the GABAA receptor, they continue to have similar effects.